E-commerce

 What is e-commerce SEO?

-E-commerce SEO refers to all the actions aimed at improving your store’s visibility in search engine results for queries related to your products, your categories, and the questions your customers ask before buying.
-Unlike an advertising campaign, organic search does not guarantee a fixed position or timeframe: it is about eligibility (your site can be crawled and indexed), relevance (your pages match an intent), and perceived quality (reliable content, usable experience).
+E-commerce SEO refers to all the actions aimed at improving your store's visibility in search engine results for queries related to your products, your categories, and the questions your customers ask themselves before buying.
+Unlike an advertising campaign, organic search does not guarantee either a fixed position or a timeline: it is about eligibility (your site can be crawled and indexed), relevance (your pages satisfy an intent) and perceived quality (reliable content, usable experience).

-Google summarizes the spirit of SEO work in its beginner’s guide: helping search engines understand your content and helping users decide to visit your site from the results page.
-This dual requirement guides every choice: page title, collection text, loading speed, or inbound link.
+Google sums up the spirit of SEO work in its beginner's guide: help search engines understand your content and help users decide to visit your site from the results page.
+This dual requirement guides every choice: page title, collection text, loading speed or inbound link.

 Search intent and money pages

-Before optimizing tags, categorize your URLs by intent: a visitor who types your brand name does not have the same need as someone comparing two types of materials or searching for “next-day delivery” in your sector.
-So-called “money” pages (homepage, key collections, high-margin product pages) often deserve the most attention because they directly support organic revenue.
+Before optimizing tags, classify your URLs according to intent: a visitor who types your brand name does not have the same need as someone comparing two types of materials or looking for “next-day delivery” in your sector.
+So-called “money” pages (homepage, strong collections, high-margin product pages) often deserve the most attention because they directly support organic revenue.

 Typical page type